 No stylist is properly equipped without a kit box and an unending personal supply of ribbons, postcards, vintage props and all the essential little bits and pieces.

 Being prepared on the day for any eventuality means that your kit box should be stocked with tapes, strings, hooks and blue tac – that way you can hang a picture or secure a prop in an awkward position without a worry.
 Building up your own selection of small props and beautiful ‘bits and bobs’ means that you always have unique finishing touches at your fingertips.

 What you can do to practice

 You don’t need to work on a professional shoot to practice styling or showcase your ideas.
-Create a small space at home, perhaps on a kitchen table near a sunny window, where you can set up some spontaneous shots.
+Create a small space at home, perhaps on a kitchen or dining table near a sunny window, where you can set up some spontaneous shots.
 Perhaps a bunch of flowers in an unusual vase or a freshly baked pie on a beautiful plate, it doesn't have to be elaborate.